The Death of Marcus Aurelius

 It just goes to show how the preparedness of a farmer can outwit the perceptions of a philosopher.

-It is said that Myson, like so many men of keen insight, had a streak of misanthropy to him, for he he knew the wickedness that could so easily arise among crowds.
+It is said that Myson, like so many men of keen insight, had a streak of misanthropy to him, for he knew the wickedness that could so easily arise among crowds.
 Myson was once observed laughing to himself, and when asked why he was doing so while standing completely alone, he explained:

 That is precisely the reason.